vsrinivas/fuchsia/examples/media/media_player_flutter/README.md

         ]
       },
       {
-        "uri": "remoteplayer://myacer/only_media_player",
-        "title": "Remote player on myacer",
+        "title": "Control player on myacer",
+        "device": "myacer",
+        "service": "only_media_player",
       },
     ]

 The config file must be well-formed JSON specifying an array of objects.
+An object describes a movie, a song, a playlist of movies and songs or a 'remote'.
+A remote allows the user to control a player that's already running on another device.

 The following object fields are supported:

 ### uri (or url)

 Specifies the URI from which to obtain the content.
 The file scheme is supported for files on the device.
-This field is prohibited for playlists and required for all other item types.
+This field is required for movies and songs and prohibited for playlists and remotes.

-To control a remote player that's already running, use a URI of the form "remoteplayer://<device>/<service>" where <device> is the name of the device on which the remote player is running and <service> is the service name with which the player is registered.
-Currently, all media players are registered under the service name "only_media_player".

 ### children